Aadarsh-Mohapatra/Info-Retrieve-AI/README.md

 ## Introduction

 Welcome to Info-Retrieve-AI!
-[Add some introduction here that describes the purpose and functionality of this project, who it's for, and what problems it solves.]
+By integrating machine learning (ML) and natural language processing (NLP) techniques based on RAG approach, the initiative aims to revolutionize the processing and analysis of data from diverse sources, with a primary focus on any PDF documents and web-based newsletters/blogs.
+This approach is expected to bolster secondary research capabilities across the companys various operational departments.

 ## Getting Started